Entertainment Merchants Association Strategic Plan

 ii.
 Improve means to recognize scholarship recipients.

-opportunities for service & technology providers and content providers to participate.
-Maintain participation in Government Affairs Committee by top 10
+appropriate opportunities for service & technology providers and content providers to participate.
+Maintain quarterly communication with

 i.
 Increase the rate of recipients opening email from up from 215 to 350.